bluemountainbookstore/bluemountainbookstore.github.io/_posts/2015-01-24-ellipsis-what-happened.md

 ### Too Clever

-Ellipsis is a cool name, but more suited to a club in the city than a bookstore in the country.
+Ellipsis is a cool name, but more suited to a club in the city than a bookstore in a small town.
+Sure did like that logo, though.